francesmx/fe-interview/README.md

 - [] Use Redux Sagas
 - [] Make use of Categories information from the API
 - [] Implement a snackbar to confirm when merchants have been updated
+- [] Display merchants in some kind of order!

+### Things I'd like to discuss with a more senior engineer

+- Best practices for capturing API request states in Redux
+- Best practices for accessibility, e.g. hidden elements, use of aria-label

 ### Design Evolution